kuzzleio/kuzzle/doc/1/plugins/plugin-context/customize-errors/index.md

 When creating a Kuzzle plugin, custom API errors can be defined and thrown, using the `errorsManager` accessor.

-In order to define it, you have to write them inside the [manifest.json](https://docs.kuzzle.io/core/1/plugins/guides/manual-setup/prerequisites/#manifest-json) in a `errors` field.
+Custom errors have to be written in the [manifest.json](https://docs.kuzzle.io/core/1/plugins/guides/manual-setup/prerequisites/#manifest-json), in an `errors` field.

 Your manifest would be something like :
 ```